Advertiser Disclosure

 • Coverage in 40 states

-• Extremely fast speeds available
+• Fast speeds available in select locations

 • Great consistency scores